cgmbauer/gofinances-web/README.md

 On the main page, the user can see their account balance and a list with their incomes and outcomes items.

-Your can check  out the preview bellow!
+Your can check  out the preview below!

 ![gofinances-web demonstration gif](https://github.com/cgmbauer/assets/blob/master/gifs/gofinancesspeed.gif)